Anjael/js-workshop/presentation.md

 # Functions

-- A series of instructions encapsulated into one.
+- A series of instructions wrapped inside a value.
 Give them a name and use it as many times as you want.
 - Remember to call them!
 - Functions can do 2 things:
     + Return a value